 A streaming tree transducer is a deterministic machine that reads the input nested word left-to-right in a single pass.
 It uses finitely many states, together with a stack.
 The use of the stack is dictated by the hierarchical structure of the call/return tags in the input.
 The output is computed using a finite set of typed variables that range over nested words.
-Such variables are equipped with a conflict relation that restricts which variables can be combined, and the stack can be used to store variable values.
+Variables are equipped with a conflict relation that restricts which variables can be combined.
+Moreover, the stack can be used to store variable values.
 At each step, the transducer reads the next symbol of the input.
 If the symbol is an internal symbol, then the transducer updates its state and the nested-word variables.
 If the symbol is a call symbol, then the transducer pushes a stack symbol, updates the state, stores updated values of variables in the stack, and reinitializes the variables.
 While processing a return symbol, the stack is popped, and the new state and new values for the variables are determined using the current state, current variables, popped symbol, and popped variable values from the stack.
 In each type of transition, the variables are updated in parallel using assignments in which the right-hand sides are nested-word expressions.
-We require that the update is type-consistent, and meets the single-use-restriction with respect to the conflict relation.
+We require that the update is type-consistent and meets the single-use restriction with respect to the conflict relation.
 When the transducer consumes the entire input nested word, the output nested word is produced by an expression that is consistent with the conflict relation.
-These requirements ensure that at every step, at most one copy of any value is contributed to the final output.
+These requirements ensure that at every step at most one copy of any value is contributed to the final output.

 STT syntax.
-A deterministic streaming tree transducer (STT) S from input alphabet Σ to output alphabet Γ consists of
+A deterministic streaming tree transducer (STT) S from input alphabet $\Sigma$ to output alphabet $\Gamma$ consists of

-''' - a finite set of states Q;

-- a finite set of stack symbols P;

-- an initial state q_0 \in Q;

-- a finite set of typed variables X with a reflexive symmetric binary conflict relation \eta;

-- a partial output function F:Q\mapsto E_0(X,\Gamma) such that each expression F(q) is consistent with \eta;

-- an internal state-transition function \delta_i:Q\times\Sigma\mapsto Q;

-- a call state-transition function \delta_c:Q\times\Sigma\mapsto Q\times P;

-- a return state-transition function \delta_r:Q\times P\times\Sigma\mapsto Q;

-- an internal variable-update function \rho_i:Q\times\Sigma\mapsto \mathcal{A}(X,X,\eta,\Gamma);

-- a call variable-update function \rho_c:Q\times\Sigma\mapsto \mathcal{A}(X,X,\eta,\Gamma); and

-- a return variable-update function \rho_r:Q\times P\times\Sigma\mapsto \mathcal{A}(X,X\cup X_p,\eta,\Gamma). '''
+- a finite set of states Q; - a finite set of stack symbols P; - an initial state $q_0 \in Q$ ; - a finite set of typed variables X with a reflexive symmetric binary conflict relation $\eta$ ; - a partial output function $F : Q \mapsto E_0(X, \Gamma)$ such that each expression F(q) is consistent with $\eta$ ; - an internal state-transition function $\delta_i : Q \times \Sigma \mapsto Q$ ; - a call state-transition function $\delta_c : Q \times \Sigma \mapsto Q \times P$ ; - a return state-transition function $\delta_r : Q \times P \times \Sigma \mapsto Q$ ; - an internal variable-update function $\rho_i : Q \times \Sigma \mapsto \mathcal{A}(X, X, \eta, \Gamma);$ - a call variable-update function $\rho_c : Q \times \Sigma \mapsto \mathcal{A}(X, X, \eta, \Gamma);$ - a return variable-update function $\rho_r : Q \times P \times \Sigma \mapsto \mathcal{A}(X, X \cup X_p, \eta, \Gamma)$ .

+&lt;sup>1 Given a particular variable update function, it is always possible to compute, if it exists, a conflict relation that is consistent with all updates.
+Although the conflict relation $\eta$ could be inferred from the variable update, we will make it part of our definitions to simplify the presentation.
+It is possible to relax the definition of the output function to support expressions that are not consistent with the conflict relation $\eta$ , and this will not affect the expressiveness of the model.
+We use this restriction to simplify the presentation.